Black Widow Spider

 About the Brown Recluse Spider

-Brown recluse spiders are very secluded pests, which is why homeowners often find them in woodpiles or hidden in cardboard boxes and shoes.
+Brown recluse spiders are very secluded pests.
 Adult spiders only live for about two years, but females produce multiple egg sacs during warmer months, each containing approximately 50 eggs.

 While they remain in their web most of the time, this species is known to leave at night to hunt – males more than females.